AndressonDev/skeletonSocialUser/README.md

 4. Rename local.php.dist to local.php , doctrine.local.php.dist to doctrine.local.php and scn-social-auth.local.php.dist to scn-social-auth.local.php and add your own parameters.

 For ID card and Mobile ID login BitWeb/id-services is used.
 You can disable/enable this logins from local.php => 'id-services'
-For socal media logins SocialNick/scn-social-auth is used.
+For social media logins SocialNick/scn-social-auth is used.
 You can disable/enable this logins from scn-social-auth.global.php and set secret keys in scn-social-auth.local.php
+For visual purpose there are different social media logins enabled but you cant use them if you do not set secret keys in scn-social-auth.local.php

-There ara two lines in pubgit pushlic/id-card/index.php you should remove in production - these are for testing purpose.
+There ara two lines in public/id-card/index.php you should remove in production - these are for testing purpose.
 And also uncomment lines in public/id-card/.htaccess if in production.
 Mobile id test numbers and personal codes are here http://www.id.ee/index.php?id=36381.
 For more info about BitWeb/id-services see https://github.com/BitWeb/id-services.